cconrad/cconrad.github.io/_posts/2014-08-24-customer-service-done-right.md

 author_email: webmaster@clausconrad.com
 author_login: claus
 categories:
   - Personal
 comments: true
-date: 2014-08-24 13:04:10 +0000
+date: 2014-08-24 13:04:10 +02:00
 date_gmt: 2014-08-24 11:04:10 +0000
 excerpt: "Recently, I sent a mail to Airbnb, requesting a feature that I believe would benefit me and other customers of their service.
 Here's what happened:\r\n\r\n"
 header: false
 layout: page
 published: true
 sidebar: left
 status: publish
 tags:
   - airbnb
-teaser: "Recently, I sent a mail to Airbnb, requesting a feature that I believe would benefit me and other customers of their service.
-Here's what happened:"
+teaser: 'Recently, I sent a mail to Airbnb, requesting a feature that I believe would benefit me and other customers of their service.
+Here''s what happened:'
 title: Customer service done right
 wordpress_id: 775
 wordpress_url: http://www.clausconrad.com/?p=775